General Physical Examination Checklist

 What is included in a general physical exam?

-• Vital signs monitoring: This includes blood pressure measurement, heart rate (pulse) assessment, respiratory rate determination, and body temperature measurement.
+- Vital signs monitoring: This includes examining the functioning of the heart and lungs, including blood pressure measurement, heart rate (pulse) assessment, respiratory rate determination, and body temperature measurement.

-• Head and neck examination: This involves inspecting the head and scalp, examining the eyes, including the pupils, conjunctiva, and retina, assessing the ears, nose, and throat, and checking for lymph node enlargement or tenderness.
+- Head and neck exam: This involves inspecting the head and scalp, examining the eyes, including the pupils, conjunctiva, and retina, assessing the ears, nose, and throat, and checking for lymph node enlargement or tenderness.

-• Chest examination: Includes inspection and palpation of the chest, auscultation of lung sounds with a stethoscope, and evaluation of the heart, including heart sounds and rhythm)
+- Chest exam: Includes inspection and palpation of the chest, auscultation of lung sounds with a stethoscope, and evaluation of the heart, including heart sounds and rhythm)

-• Abdominal examination: This involves palpating for tenderness, masses, or organ enlargement, assessing the density of underlying organs via percussion, and listening for bowel sounds.
+- Abdominal exam: This involves palpating for tenderness, masses, or organ enlargement, assessing the density of underlying organs via percussion, and listening for bowel sounds.

-• Musculoskeletal examination: The musculoskeletal examination includes evaluating joint range of motion, palpating muscles and joints for tenderness or abnormalities, and assessing muscle strength and coordination.
+- Musculoskeletal exam: The musculoskeletal examination includes evaluating joint range of motion, palpating muscles and joints for tenderness or abnormalities, and assessing muscle strength and coordination.

-• Neurological examination: This involves evaluating cranial nerves, sensory and motor functions, reflexes like the knee-jerk reflex, and coordination and balance.
+- Neurological exam: This involves evaluating cranial nerves, sensory and motor functions, reflexes like the knee-jerk reflex, and coordination and balance.

-It’s important to note that the healthcare provider may tailor the examination based on the individual’s age, gender, and specific health concerns.
-Screenings and laboratory tests may also be recommended for the overall health assessment.
+It's important to note that the healthcare provider may tailor the examination based on the individual's age, gender, and specific health concerns.
+Screenings and laboratory tests may also be recommended, such as cancer screening, diabetes screening, kidney function or fluid balance tests, or testing for food sensitivities or nutrient deficiencies.

 How does this checklist work?

 This checklist guides you through essential health examinations during a physical check-up.
-It covers different body systems, ensuring a thorough evaluation of your overall health.
 Here are the simple steps that you need to follow:

 Step 1: Gather your resources

 General Physical Examination Checklists are essential to keep on hand.
-Make sure that you have a copy of the free printable PDF when the need arises.
+Access our free and printable annual physical exam checklist on this page.

-After reviewing the medical check-up checklist and creating a viable and individualized plan for the patient, you need to secure the plan and medical records so that only relevant parties have access.
+After reviewing the medical check-up checklist and creating a viable and individualized plan for the patient, you need to secure the complete forms and medical records so that only relevant parties have access.

 Why physical exams are conducted annually

-Annual physical exams serve as routine check-ups for one's body, aiding doctors in monitoring overall health and detecting potential concerns early on.
+Annual physical exams serve as routine check-ups for a patient's body, aiding doctors in monitoring overall health and detecting potential concerns early on.
 Through an annual exam, individuals ensure they stay proactive in safeguarding their well-being and promptly addressing any emerging health issues.
 Let's go into detail about these reasons:

 Early detection of health issues